senresearch/BulkLMM.jl/README.md

     (7321, 35556)

-To visualize the multiple-trait scan results, we can use the ploting utility functions in `BulkLMM.jl` to plot the eQTL plot.
+To visualize the multiple-trait scan results, we can use the ploting utility functions in `BulkLMM.jl` to generate the eQTL plot.

 For the following example, only plot the LOD scores that are above 5.0 by calling the function and specifying in the optional argument `thr = 5.0`: